-Designing a website that will help convert website visitors into paying customers isn’t always easy.
-From the visual style of the website, to the functionality and practical aspect of the website, there is a lot to consider.
-Creating a positive user experience is something that most companies already strive for.
-But what about a unified user experience?
-What is this in terms of web design?
-And what should you consider when designing for a unified user experience?
+Understanding the user experience is a crucial consideration for any business, especially for making sales online.
+But what is a unified user experience?
+And why should you be aiming to create one?
 Well, here at Pumpkin Web Design Manchester, we are Manchester’s leading web design professionals.
 From Wigan to Southport, we work with companies across Manchester and the surrounding region to deliver high quality web design solutions that really get results.
 As a result, we have produced this guide to the important factors of creating a unified user experience.

 What is a unified user experience?

 So what is a unified user experience?
-Well, you have probably heard the term responsive design.
-Which is all about creating a website that will respond to changes in device size, and show the information, design and layout appropriate for the device being used to access the website.
-A unified user experience is about bringing the same design consistency, content consistency, and most important, user experience, to each iteration of your website.
+Well, you have probably heard the term responsive design, which is all about creating a website that will respond to changes in device size, and show the information, design and layout appropriate for the device being used to access the website.
+A unified user experience is about bringing the same design consistency, content consistency, and most importantly, user experience, to each iteration of your website.

 But it goes much further than this too.
 Consider the growth of voice assistants, as well as search results on platforms such as Google Maps, and YouTube.
 While these might not show your website immediately, they do reveal part of your content, and key pieces of information.
 And for a unified user experience, this will be consistent with your company branding, as well as your steps to provide a positive user experience.

 Ultimately, a unified user experience is all encompassing, and aims to provide the best possible solutions to any potential customer, on any platform or device.